omics-datascience/multiomix/README.md

 ## Development

+Every time you want to work with Multiomix, you need to follow the below steps:

+1. Start up the Postgres, Mongo DB and Redis DB (which takes care of the Websocket).
+If you have [docker-compose](https://docs.docker.com/compose/install/) installed you can simply run (from the root of the project) the following command: `docker-compose -f docker-compose.dev.yml up -d` and all the necessary services will be deployed on your machine.
+    - In case you want to shut down all the Docker services, just run: `docker-compose -f docker-compose.dev.yml down`.
 1. Start Django server.
 In the `src` folder and with the virtual environment enabled, run: `python3 manage.py runserver`.
 A server will be run on __http://127.0.0.1:8000/__.
-1. Start up the Mongo DB and Redis DB (which takes care of the Websocket).
-If you have [docker-compose](https://docs.docker.com/compose/install/) installed you can simply run (from the root of the project) the following command: `docker-compose -f docker-compose.dev.yml up -d` and all the necessary services will be deployed on your machine.
-    - In case you want to shut down all the Docker services, just run: `docker-compose -f docker-compose.dev.yml down`.
 1. For frontend development:
     1. `cd src/frontend/static/frontend`
     1. Run the script you need: